Omarov3000/ali/public/articles/edge_baas/text.md

 ## Full Text Search

 To implement full text search on the edge runtime and in offline mode, I use the `orama` full-text search engine.
 It is a powerful and flexible engine with a WebAssembly implementation for efficient searching.
 I store search indexes in the object store and distribute their updates using mutations in the same way I described in the section about data queries above.
+This approach reduced the search server costs by 70% for my application.

 ## Push Notifications